 Getting Enough Sleep

-We also suggest that you review the Center for Disease Control (CDC) website, and specifically the British Virgin Islands page.
+We also suggest that you review the Center for Disease Control (CDC) website for the British Virgin Islands.
 Please note that the program is based on the island of Virgin Gorda.
 There are clinics on Virgin Gorda and a hospital on St. Thomas in the US Virgin Islands.
-Participants carry the medical evacuation policy in case of any emergency that warrants further evacuation.

 To learn more about health and risk management on VISIONS programs, please refer to this FAQ link.